daianeklein/daianeklein/README.md

   ***
   <a href="https://github.com/daianeklein/data-viz/tree/main/cars-accidents">Data Visualization - Dash & Plotly</a>

-  Project Description: Using Dash and Plotly from Python, i built a interactive Dashboards about car accidents in Brazil.
+  Project Description: Using Dash and Plotly from Python, i built an interactive Dashboards about car accidents in Brazil.
 A short demo of the project is available in <a href="https://www.linkedin.com/feed/update/urn:li:activity:6934890333293936640/"> this post</a> on Linkedin.

 <Br>
 <hr>